 Close your eyes and picture a farm.
 What do you see?
-Chances are, you’re imagining a carefully tilled series of row after row of crop, flanked by rows of soil.
+Chances are, you’re imagining a carefully tilled series of row after row of crops, flanked by rows of soil.
 Such has been the unwavering image of agriculture for hundreds of years – until now.

 Hydroponic farming eliminates one of the most familiar aspects of farming: soil.
 In place of soil, hydroponic farming relies on nutrient-rich water suspended in an alternative form of root support.
 If such a description sounds futuristic, it is.
-The farming innovation allows food suppliers to grow food indoors amidst any climate, in any location, at any time of the year.
+The farming innovation allows food suppliers to grow food indoors amidst any climate, in any location, and at any time of the year.

 Texas Green Star is an organically-certified hydroponic farm located in Sanger, Texas, a city with a population of fewer than 10,000 residents.
 The 332-acre facility produces leafy greens year-round, avoiding the growing challenges that traditional agricultural farmers face thanks to the $15 million USDA Business & Industry Guaranteed Loan.